 I love Paris and I love Christmas, so getting to see Paris at Christmas was pretty, well, magical.

 I’m no stranger to exploring Europe during the Christmas season.
 After all, Europe’s Christmas markets are basically my version of Disneyworld.
 But, there’s something about the way that Paris does the Christmas season.
 It’s just that little bit more refined, a little bit more upscale and elegant.
 After all, it is Paris we’re talking about here.
-2018 was actually my second visit to Paris at Christmastime, and while this visit was shorter, it was just as wonderful as I remembered.

 Paris Christmas Markets

 When it comes to Paris Christmas Markets, there are dozens to choose from.
 Unlike London’s Christmas markets which start mid-November, most Paris Christmas markets don’t start until December, some not even until a week or so before Christmas (so be sure to plan your visit accordingly!).
 That being said, the Paris Christmas markets are definitely worth the wait.

 The Paris Christmas markets, with their wooden, German-style huts, may look traditional but really they are anything but.
 Forget sausages and beer and prepare to indulge in champagne and cheese fondue or raclette instead and you’ll see stands for Parisian macarons and crepes instead of traditional gingerbread.
 For those who love gluhwein, worry not; this Christmas market tradition holds strong in Paris as well, though the stalls advertise ‘vin chaud’ or hot wine rather than its traditional German name.
 Whatever you call it, I’m always happy to grab a mug (or three).